Skip to Main Content

 Refinance rates in Pennsylvania

-With mortgage rates predicted to stay around 6 percent in 2025, those who locked in a historically low rate during the pandemic are unlikely to refinance now.
+With mortgage refinance rates, like mortgage rates, predicted to remain above 6 percent in 2025, those who locked in a historically low rate during the pandemic are unlikely to refinance now.
 However, for Pennsylvanians who got mortgages in late 2023 when rates hit around 8 percent, the year ahead might present a good time to refinance to a lower rate.

 National mortgage rates by loan type